kevslinger/SoniDiscordPuzzlebot/README.md

 Discord race puzzlebot!
 Used as part of a community arithmancy puzzle in March, 2021.

+NOTICE: This repo is no longer supported.
+Please see [this repo](https://github.com/kevslinger/DiscordCipherRace) for continued development.

 ## Current Comamnds for users
 - `~help` is an uninformative help command
 - `~codebreaker` is the real help command